 In the case of this essay, however, despite the title’s colon, my conclusions of what factors impel child-haters to enter the teaching profession rely on intuition, not research, so, strictly speaking, it’s about as scientific as a Discovery Channel documentary on the search for Noah’s ark.
 Nevertheless, intuition is a powerful mental force, a subconscious storehouse of forgotten events.
 Intuition is like a precocious child tugging at the sleeve of your consciousness, trying to get your attention to point out something important you’re too tall to notice.

-One more caveat: the following theory is based only on one incredibly callous individual who made two years of my childhood the educational equivalent of the Bataan Death March.
+One more caveat: the following theory is based only on one incredibly callous individual who made two years of my early adolescence the educational equivalent of the Bataan Death March.
 But I suspect that if my theory is true for her, it must be true for others as well.
 So bear with me as unveil my explanation of a phenomenon I have dubbed “the Havisham Syndrome,” which answers the question: why would a child hater choose to spend the working years of her life surrounded by children.